 tossed salad and sliced sweet watermelon, you'll have a menu that will have

-guests planning to spend every holiday at your house!
+guests planning to spend every summer holiday at your house!

 COST-CONSCIOUS COLD CUTS